langchain-ai/langchainjs/CONTRIBUTING.md

 If your contribution has made its way into a release, we will want to give you credit on Twitter (only if you want though)!
 If you have a Twitter account you would like us to mention, please let us know in the PR or in another manner.

+#### Integration releases

+You can invoke the release flow by calling `yarn release` from the package root.

+There are three parameters which can be passed to this script, one required and two optional.

+- __Required__: `--workspace <workspace name>`. eg: `--workspace @langchain/core` (always appended as the first flag when running `yarn release`)
+- __Optional__: `--version <version number>` eg: `--version 1.0.8`.
+Defaults to adding one to the patch version.
+- __Optional__: `--bump-deps` eg `--bump-deps` Will find all packages in the repo which depend on this workspace and checkout a new branch, update the dep version, run yarn install, commit & push to new branch.
+- __Optional__: `--tag <tag>` eg `--tag beta` Add a tag to the NPM release.
+- __Optional__: `--inc <inc>` eg `--inc patch` The semver increment to apply to the version.
+Can be one of `major`, `minor`, `patch`, `premajor`, `preminor`, `prepatch`, or `prerelease`.
+Defaults to `patch`.

+This script automatically bumps the package version, creates a new release branch with the changes, pushes the branch to GitHub, uses `release-it` to automatically release to NPM, and more depending on the flags passed.

+Halfway through this script, you'll be prompted to enter an NPM OPT (typically from an authenticator app).
+This value is not stored anywhere and is only used to authenticate the NPM release.

+Full example: `yarn release @langchain/core --version 2.0.0 --bump-deps --tag beta --inc major`.

 ### 🛠️ Tooling

 This project uses the following tools, which are worth getting familiar